omnisis/yargal/README.md

 ================

 YARGAL is a very simplistic Genetic Algorithm Library written in Ruby.
-Currently YARGAL uses simple [Roulette Wheel selection](http://en.wikipedia.org/wiki/Fitness_proportionate_selection) coupled with a single-point crossover operator.
+Currently YARGAL uses [Fitness Proportionate Selection](http://en.wikipedia.org/wiki/Fitness_proportionate_selection) coupled with a single-point crossover operator.
 Elitism is also employed to preserve the best chromosomes from the previous population.
 YARGAL stands for *Y*et*A*nother*R*uby*G*enetic*A*lgorithm*L*ibrary.